‘Product ownership is a team sport’

 By Noel Viehmeyer

 Yesterday I went to see Shane Hastie’s presentation on product ownership and the idea of the product ownership team.
 It was interesting to meet some of Wellington’s agile coaches and I enjoyed the presentation a lot.
 Having said that, I was a bit surprised that some of Shane’s ideas didn’t cause more controversy.
 Having just moved to NZ two weeks ago, I kept my questions to myself at the time.
 But having had a longer think about it there are some thoughts I’d like to express.

-The main topic of Shane’s presentation was the idea that good product ownership requires a team rather than a single person.
+The main topic of Shane’s presentation was the idea that you need a product ownership team rather than a single person.

 He started by asking the audience what they think the problems with product ownership are.
 I didn’t take notes, so I don’t remember all the answers, but here’s a few: